 Few aspects of mountaineering inspire as many questions as gear.
 Before every trip, our guests ask us what qualities to look for in individual items, and for specific purchasing recommendations.
 To help, we compiled this list of our guides’ top picks.
 We update it every season – sometimes adding the latest products, sometimes sticking with old standbys.
 When it comes to gear, the rabbit hole can feel bottomless.
 With our picks, we prioritize durability and versatility in the mountains.

 For your convenience, we sell and rent mountaineering gear through our Guide Hut in Sedro-Woolley, Washington.
 Place your order via our online Gear Shop and pick up your purchases on the morning of your climb!

 For the vast majority of our expeditions, you’ll need a general-purpose mountaineering ice axe.
 These usually have a straight shaft between 55 and 75 centimeters, and a head with a pick and either an adze or a hammer.
 For most new climbers, an adze will be more useful than a hammer.
 Your ice axe should be the right length – long enough so you can use it for support while ascending, but not so long that it is cumbersome or unnecessarily heavy.
 When you hold the axe by the head with your arm relaxed at your side, the spike at the bottom of the shaft should dangle near the cuff of your boot.
 Be sure to read the manufacturer’s usage and sizing recommendations before purchasing.

-For the past few years, our Guide Pick has been the Black Diamond Raven.
-The Raven has a simple, durable construction ideal for glaciated climbs.
+For the past few years, our Guide Pick has been the Petzl Glacier.
+The Glacier has a simple, durable construction ideal for glaciated climbs.
 For slightly more challenging terrain, we suggest the Petzl Summit.
 Its slightly bent shaft is useful on short sections of ice and steep, firm snow.